Allowances and Fees

 The foster care allowance is in respect of, and for the benefit of the foster child and therefore must be used to meet the day to day costs associated with looking after a foster child.
 It is not a payment or salary to foster carers.
 Fostering involves caring for very vulnerable children and it is important that these children would experience equality of care and opportunity within a foster family.

-The allowance you receive when fostering with us is exempt from taxation under the Finance Bill 2005.
+The allowance you receive when fostering in Ireland with us is exempt from taxation under the Finance Bill 2005.
 This also means that the money you receive is not usually classed as income when applying for certain benefits.
 However, we recommend that you consult with the Department of Social Protection for confirmation on this.